robang74/redfishos/README.md

 ### About SFOS refactoring

-Refactoring the SFOS is the main aim of this project and therefore it deserves a [dedicated page](forum/todo/sailfishos-refactoring-begins.md), in brief:
+Refactoring the SFOS is the main aim of this project and therefore it deserves a [dedicated page](forum/todo/sailfishos-refactoring-begins.md), in brief the list of macro-activities for the **first stage**:

-1. a recovery boot mode always available on-demand at users request or automatically when the system is badly bricked;
+* 1.1. a recovery boot mode always available on-demand at users request or automatically when the system is badly bricked;

-2. a system patch manager that can un/apply persistent patches on the root filesystem for system services configuration;
+* 1.2. a system patch manager that can un/apply persistent patches on the root filesystem for system services configuration;

-3. a early-boot backup/restore script suite with the related after-flashing system configuration shell script.
+* 1.3. a early-boot backup/restore script suite with the related after-flashing system configuration shell script.

 Without these facilities fully working, there is no reasonable chance to operate in a traceable and efficient way at OS level.
 Everything else will follow and be added here depending also on the supporters and contributors agendas.

+The **second stage** of the refactoring process will be divided in few steps:

+* 2.1. use the recovery image to create a basic root filesystem from scratch based on full features busybox;

+* 2.2. including an advanced RPM tools like yum in order to leverage the CentOS 8 and Fedora 8 repository to install a set of packages that will create a fully working root filesystem back-compatible with the last available version (4.5.0.21) of SaiFish OS;

+* 2.3. add on the top of this new RedFish OS the Jolla software layer related to the graphics UI, apps markets and the Alien Dalvik support (optional)

+Regarding the **third stage**, the agenda is still not defined but these macro-activities should be accounted:

+* About the Jolla software layer, considering that `devel-su` and partially `silica` are closed source proprietary software which cannot be further developed, customised, bug-fixed and adapted/ported without the support of Jolla Oy a SWOT analysis needs to be conducted in order to evaluate alternatives which can reasonable support the apps developed for SFOS with a {zero, minimal, automatic} adaptation.

+  > :information_source: **Note**
+  >
+  > Thanks to Jonas Karlsson aka @Mohjive, [Glacier](https://nemomobile.net/glacier-home/) has been identified as an alternative UI but not yet evaluated.

+* About the last point, the support for Android apps also includes other 3rd party components like MicroG suite and before integrating such a kind of middle-ware layer a SWOT analysis needs to be conducted in order to evaluate alternatives.
+Under this point of view, it makes sense that unless a supporter will fund a different agenda, the Android Support will be left behind and goes in the last place of macro-activities of this refactoring project.

+  > :information_source: **Note**
+  >
+  > Some SFOS end-users reported that [WayDroid](https://waydro.id/) can be a feasible alternative to Alien Dalvik but currently it is not completely supported by SFOS which seems reasonable considering that SFOS is bounded with Alien Dalvik and it has not a standard root filesystem like RFOS aims to deliver.

+Finally the **fourth stage** will be about granting a good enough bug-free maturity level starting from the OS up to the apps level.

 ---